 He preached fearlessly, calling the authorities to account for their abuses and corruption.
 He was a Member of Parliament, working towards the establishment of schools, Sydney’s first university, and institutions that cared for the poor.
-His statue stands in Wynyard Park.
-Lang Park in the Sydney CBD and Lang Park Stadium in Brisbane are both named in his honour.
+His statue stands in Wynyard Park, and Lang Park in the Sydney CBD is named in his honour.

 Almost 200 years later, the city is growing at a rapid pace.
 Offices, shops, apartments and parks are seeing countless people being drawn to the city.
 Young professionals, university students, families and empty nesters are relocating to the area like never before.
 To keep up with the growing population, we need more churches.